 - Community-based service systems are organized so families can use them easily.

 Parent Advisory Council

-Parent Advisory Council (PAC) members are parents of children with special needs who are served or have been served by OCSHCN.
-Your child does not have to be a OCSHCN patient to talk with a PAC member.
+Parent Advisory Council (PAC) members are parents of children with special needs.
+Your child does not have to be a OCSHCN patient to be eligible to apply to be a PAC member.

 You can reach the following Parent Advocacy and Involvement staff by calling: